-First, we begin by examining in-sample performance of the Fed model with Taylor rule fundamentals using standard in-sample measures of fit.
-The in-sample fit of the Fed model with Taylor rule fundamentals is much stronger than that of the constant return and original Fed models.
+First, we begin by examining the in-sample performance of the Fed model with Taylor rule fundamentals using standard in-sample measures of fit.
+Overall, the in-sample fit of the Fed model with Taylor rule fundamentals is much stronger than that of the constant return and original Fed models.
 We then evaluate the out-of-sample performance of the model with Taylor rule fundamentals.
 In fact, as discussed in Inoue and Kilian (2004), in-sample predictability does not necessarily imply out-of-sample predictability, and vice versa.
-In addition to the comparison with out-of-sample R-squared, defined as one minus the ratio of the mean squared prediction error (MSPE) from the Fed model with Taylor rule fundamentals to the MSPEs of the alternative models, the constant return and original Fed model, the out-of-sample predictability of stock return models is evaluated using two other test statistics that are based on the MSPE comparison: the Diebold and Mariano (1995) and West (1996) (DMW) test and the Clark and West (2006) (CW) test.
+In addition to the comparisons based on the out-of-sample R-squared, defined as one minus the ratio of the mean squared prediction error (MSPE) from the Fed model with Taylor rule fundamentals to the MSPEs of the alternative models, the constant return and original Fed model, the out-of-sample predictability of stock return models is evaluated using two other test statistics that are based on the MSPE comparison, the Diebold and Mariano (1995) and West (1996) (DMW) test and the Clark and West (2006) (CW) test.

-While the DMW test statistic is appropriate for testing equal predictability of two non-nested models, when comparing the MSPE's of two nested models, the use of DMW test with standard normal critical values usually results in very poorly sized tests, with far too few rejections of the null.
-McCracken (2007) tabulated asymptotical critical values that can be used for 1-step ahead forecast comparisons using the DMW test.
-However, as suggested in Rogoff and Stavrakeva (2008), we use bootstrapped critical values instead of relying on the critical values tabulated in McCracken (2007).
-The CW test adjusts the DMW statistic for comparisons of non-nested models.
-Although the simulations in Clark and West (2006) suggest that the inference made using asymptotically normal critical values results in properly sized tests, tests with bootstrapped critical values have higher power.
+While the DMW test statistic is appropriate for testing equal predictability of two non-nested models, when comparing the MSPE's of two nested models, the use of DMW test with standard normal critical values usually results in very poorly sized tests, with far too few rejections of the null.5 McCracken (2007) tabulated the asymptotic critical values that can be used for 1-step ahead forecast comparisons using the DMW test.
+However, as suggested in Rogoff and Stavrakeva (2008), we use bootstrapped critical values instead of relying on the critical values tabulated in McCracken (2007).6 The CW test adjusts the DMW statistic for nested-model comparisons.
+Although the simulations in Clark and West (2006) indicate that the inference made using asymptotically normal critical values typically results in properly sized tests, the inference based on bootstrapped critical values have higher power.7

-Based on the DMW and CW statistics, we find strong evidence of stock return predictability for the Fed model with Taylor rule fundamentals, which is robust to using various measures of economic activity and different window sizes.
-Also, the Fed model with Taylor rule fundamentals outperforms the original Fed model, when most of the observations in the regression equation fall into the period where the
+Based on the DMW and CW statistics, we find strong evidence of stock return predictability for the Fed model with Taylor rule fundamentals, which is robust to different measures of economic activity and window sizes.8 Also, the Fed model with Taylor rule fundamentals outperforms the original Fed model, when most of the observations in the regression equation fall into the period where the Fed is generally characterized by a Taylor rule.
+This result suggests that Taylor rule fundamentals contain important predictive information for stock returns that cannot be obtained from the interest rates alone.

-&lt;sup>5 McCracken (2007) shows that using standard normal critical values for the DMW statistic results in severely undersized tests, with tests of nominal 0.10 size generally having actual size less than 0.02.
+5 McCracken (2007) shows that using standard normal critical values for the DMW statistic results in severely undersized tests, with tests of nominal 0.10 size generally having actual size less than 0.02.

-&lt;sup>6 Both approaches produce virtually identical results.
+6 Both approaches produce nearly identical results.

-&lt;sup>7 We bootstrap the critical values for CW test using the algorithm described in Section 4.
+7 We bootstrap the critical values for CW test using the algorithm described in Section 4.

-&lt;sup>8 Rogoff and Stavrakeva (2008) point out that the evidence of exchange rate predictability with CW and DMW statistics may not be consistent over different window sizes in rolling estimation scheme.
-Inoue and Rossi (2011) discuss the robustness of out-of-sample forecasting to the size of the forecast window.
+8 Rogoff and Stavrakeva (2008) point out that the evidence of exchange rate predictability with CW and DMW statistics may not be consistent over different window sizes in rolling estimation scheme.
+Inoue and Rossi (2012) discuss the robustness of out-of-sample forecasting to the size of the forecast window.
 We use various window sizes to ensure the robustness of the results.